KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_2.md

   var port = process.env.PORT || 8080;
   ```

+  {% hint style='info' %}
 The `process.env.PORT` will be populated by Heroku later when the application is deployed and because we use the `||` to indicate "OR" the code will fallback to `8080` locally when it sees that `process.env.PORT` is not populated locally.

-4. Initiate router
+  {% endhint %}

+4. The next step is to initiate the router.
+This means we're setting up the piece of code that will direct a user to the right location when they visit the application.
+Place your cursor at the end of the line of code that sets the port and press enter twice.
+Then create a variable named `apiRouter` and set it to your router instance like below:

   {% label %}Atom | server.js{% endlabel %}
   ```
   var apiRouter = express.Router();
   ```

-5. Create your first route.
+5. Next, add the default route.
+Press enter twice from the end of the line that initiates the router and type the following:

   {% label %}Atom | server.js{% endlabel %}
   ```